kwalczak80/Speedy-cars/README.md

 -The main picture of the car is displayed correctly.
   - All thumbnails are displayed correctly underneath the car's main picture.
   - Thumbnails enlarge once clicked.
-The lightbox is launched to start the car's image presentation.
+The lightbox is launched to start the car's image gallery presentation.
   - All the font awesome icons and car details are correctly displayed on the card(s)
   - The car description is presented and readable.